Location | Vancouver, British Columbia, Canada

 Vancouver is often touted as one of the world's most beautiful cities.
 Located between the Salish Sea, the North Shore Mountains and the Fraser River Delta, the city is surrounded by nature - it's no wonder why it's also one of the best major cities in the world for wildlife photography.
 The area is particularly productive for birdlife, the bulk of which can be found south of the city's core where the mighty Fraser (British Columbia's longest river) meets the Pacific Ocean.
 The tidal mudflats and fertile, marshy land found here - much of which has been set aside as an international Important Bird Area - supports Canada's highest bird diversity throughout the winter months.
 This area is of particular importance to waterfowl, shorebirds and raptors.

-Crossing the Salish Sea on a scenic ferry ride, we'll spend a day on Vancouver Island, photographing songbirds, woodpeckers and the beautiful California Quail in a friend's backyard blinds.
+Crossing the Salish Sea on a scenic ferry ride, we'll spend a day on Vancouver Island, photographing songbirds, jays, woodpeckers and the beautiful California Quail from a friend's wonderful backyard blinds.

-Adding more diversity yet, we'll visit sites for West Coast specialities such as Black Oystercatchers and Anna's Hummingbird.
+Adding more diversity yet, we'll visit sites for West Coast specialities such as Black Oystercatchers, Anna's Hummingbird and Red-breasted Sapsucker.

 Why choose us?